 -

-Sign Up for FIFA Alerts: Get real-time updates on transit delays, stadium changes, and Mexican fan events (like pre-match fiestas!) via the FIFA Travel Portal.
+Sign Up for FIFA Alerts: Get real-time updates on transit delays, stadium route changes, and local pre-match fan fiestas via the FIFA Travel Portal.

 ⚠️ Common Mexico Travel Mistakes to Avoid